ci-richard-mcelhinney/nhaystack/README.md

 ###Key Features

 * Provides drop-in support for the Haystack protocol on an AX system.
-** User can create a list of tag based on point name to facilitate tag creation
 * Unifies the Component and History namespaces
 * Allows for arbitrary queries of the station based on Haystack tags
 * Makes it easy to create a Site-Equip-Point Hierarchy view of your system.